project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/104-judith-d-schwartz-on-why-our-current-economic-framework-is-completely-inadequate-for-regeneration-at-scale.md

 ---
-title: 104 Judith D Schwartz on why our current economic framework is completely inadequate for regeneration at scale
+title: 104 Judith D Schwartz On Why Our Current Economic Framework Is Completely Inadequate For Regeneration At Scale
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2021-02-09)